Free Trial

 EMTY Short Interest - Frequently Asked Questions

 Short interest is the volume of ProShares Decline of the Retail Store ETF shares that have been sold short but have not yet been covered or closed out.
-As of May 15th, traders have sold 700 shares of EMTY short.
+As of April 30th, investors have sold 12,719 shares of EMTY short.
+5.09% of ProShares Decline of the Retail Store ETF's shares are currently sold short.
 Learn More on ProShares Decline of the Retail Store ETF's current short interest.

-ProShares Decline of the Retail Store ETF saw a drop in short interest in May.
-As of May 15th, there was short interest totaling 700 shares, a drop of 88.9% from the previous total of 6,300 shares.
+ProShares Decline of the Retail Store ETF saw a increase in short interest in the month of April.
+As of April 30th, there was short interest totaling 12,719 shares, an increase of 197.2% from the previous total of 4,279 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 Short selling EMTY is an investing strategy that aims to generate trading profit from ProShares Decline of the Retail Store ETF as its price is falling.
-EMTY shares are trading up $0.02 today.
 To short a stock, an investor borrows shares, sells them and buys the shares back on the public market later to return it to the lender.
 Short sellers are betting that a stock will decline in price.
 If the stock does drop after selling, the short seller buys it back at a lower price and returns it to the lender.
 The difference between the sell price and the buy price is the trader's profit.

 From Our Partners